abikesa/provocateur/kitabo/ensi/ukuvula-llc/e-verify.md

 ### 🧠 My Take:
 **E-Verify was built for a paper-pushing past; E-Verify+ is trying to catch up to the world of remote work, digital IDs, and less bureaucratic pain.** If you’re setting up a new company (like *Ukubona* 👀), E-Verify+ is the way to future-proof your onboarding flow—especially if your analyst (say, Vincent) is on OPT and time is tight.

-Want help enrolling in E-Verify+ or drafting a slick onboarding policy?
+Want help enrolling in E-Verify+ or drafting a slick onboarding policy?# flick 20250409213559-hL9M